 Boosting Gone Bad: I once boosted and promoted an image on my Instagram.
 It was the highest liked photo and the Insights percentages were the highest I had ever seen.
 However, once I looked where most of my audience and likes were coming from, I abruptly ended the promotion.

 My likes were all coming from India.
 I had no ties to India, no art collection, no email contacts, no blog readers….so I was literally paying a company, or firm in India to like my photo.
 I bought likes, spent money, and didn’t actually build an authentic audience.

 Real Fans: You can buy fans, but why not build a real following instead.
 Building an organic audience takes time, and is all about finding true fans who like your brand and your art.
-Consistent posing of quality content that people want to like, share, and comment about is worth more than 1000k paid likes that don’t actually care about your creative work.
+The consistent posing of quality content that people want to like, share, and comment about is worth more than 1000k paid likes that don’t actually care about your creative work.

 Weeks after my social media promotional mishap, my recent new likes and follows slowly began to nose dive.
 This was because those paid for likes and followers were inauthentic.
-I appeared to be loosing followers.
+I appeared to be losing followers.
 But my numbers began to cease declining, and slowly began to gain followers again.

 So should I ever promote?

 While this blog post may seem to warn against boosting and promoting, this doesn’t mean that you should avoid promotions.
 You can still receive success from paid promotions if you use them strategically.

 Think about what’s in your calendar and creative wheelhouse that you can leverage and market: If you have a new art piece you want to showcase, a big solo exhibition or art event coming up, or something else you want to promote, you can use promotions to boost it.
 Whatever you are trying to market and promote, get it in front of more people.
 Yes, you will receive some real new fans along the way (but expect to be buying paid likes, bots, and fake accounts too).